concord-consortium/codap-plugin-api/README.md

-`sendRequest` returns a promise whether or not a callback is passed, and that promise rejects with an `Error` on the same failures the callback reports as `undefined`: the request exceeded its deadline, CODAP answered with no value, or there was no connection to send it on.
+`sendRequest` returns a promise whether or not a callback is passed, and that promise rejects with an `Error` on the same failures the callback reports as `undefined`: the request exceeded its deadline, CODAP answered with no value, there was no connection to send it on, or the request could not be sent at all — an uncloneable value in the message, say.
 A request issued before `initializePlugin()` is called, or after `codapInterface.destroy()`, is refused rather than sent, and rejects at once.
 A rejected promise with nothing attached to it becomes an unhandled rejection, so handle the promise even when the callback is doing the real work: